 - Fire drills are conducted four times a year at minimum.
 The date and time of these drills will not be announced.
 The individual teacher or para-educator assigned to any handicapped student will be responsible for taking the child out of the building in case of a fire or fire drill.
 In an event where there would be no para-educator and the teacher would need assistance, the office will arrange for help. - There will be three official tornado drills throughout the school year.
 Tornado drills may or may not be announced.
 In the event of a live tornado warning, we will make the following announcement to parents/guardians, as time allows.
-Safety of all students and staff will be our first priority!
+The safety of all students and staff will be our first priority!
 "We are in a tornado warning.
 All students are safe in our designated shelters until the warning has been lifted and it is safe to release students.
 Please do not come to the school, unless you are seeking shelter.
 We will not release students until the warning has been lifted." - Crisis drills will be conducted three times throughout the year at minimum.
-Procedures for crisis drills will be reviewed with the staff at the beginning of the year and communicated to and practiced by students and staff. - Our school will recognize two levels of "threat", depending on the circumstances.
-The lowest level of threat is a "Secure Campus".
-This would include a potential outside or minor inside of the building threat - (signaled by instructions over the intercom).
-All students and staff will remain in the building, but will continue with instruction.
-Students/staff will be instructed as follows: - $\circ\,$ Limited Movement can move around the building - No Movement stay in your classrooms communicated to parents, as this would just be a precautionary measure we are taking to keep everyone safe.
+Procedures for crisis drills will be reviewed with the staff at the beginning of the year and communicated to and practiced by students and staff.